 Rally May Stall For Indonesia Stock Market

-(RTTNews) - The Indonesia stock market has tracked higher in two straight sessions, gathering more than 50 points or 0.8 percent along the way.
-The Jakarta Composite Index now sits just above the 6,880-point plateau although it may spin its wheels on Monday.
+(RTTNews) - The Indonesia stock market has tracked higher in five straight sessions, gathering more than 120 points or 1.8 percent along the way.
+The Jakarta Composite Index now sits just beneath the 6,950-point plateau although it may run out of steam on Thursday.

-The global forecast for the Asian markets is mixed and flat ahead of this week's rate decision from the FOMC.
-The European and U.S. markets were mixed and little changed and the Asian bourses figure to follow that lead.
+The global forecast for the Asian markets is murky as investors digest Wednesday's FOMC rate decision.
+The European markets were down and the U.S. bourses were mixed and little changed and the Asian markets figure to follow the latter lead.

-The JCI finished slightly higher on Friday following gains from the cement stocks and mixed performances from the financials and resource plays.
+The JCI finished modestly higher on Wednesday as gains from the financials and resource stocks were capped by weakness from the cement companies.

-Among the actives, Bank CIMB Niaga climbed 1.26 percent, while Bank Mandiri collected 0.45 percent, Bank Danamon Indonesia fell 0.32 percent, Indocement jumped 1.72 percent, Semen Indonesia soared 3.73 percent, United Tractors added 0.51 percent, Astra International skidded 1.15 percent, Energi Mega Persada plunged 2.46 percent, Astra Agro Lestari rallied 2.24 percent, Aneka Tambang sank 0.75 percent, Vale Indonesia improved 0.76 percent, Timah tumbled 2.01 percent, Bumi Resources strengthened 1.43 percent and Bank Central Asia, Indosat Ooredoo Hutchison, Indofood Suskes, Bank Negara Indonesia and Bank Rakyat Indonesia were unchanged.
+Among the actives, Bank CIMB Niaga and Bank Danamon Indonesia both shed 0.62 percent, while Bank Mandiri collected 0.45 percent, Bank Negara Indonesia sank 0.83 percent, Bank Central Asia rallied 2.19 percent, Bank Rakyat Indonesia gained 0.44 percent, Indosat Ooredoo Hutchison gained 0.58 percent, Indocement retreated 1.20 percent, Semen Indonesia plunged 2.50 percent, United Tractors soared 3.94 percent, Astra International strengthened 1.54 percent, Energi Mega Persada dropped 0.85 percent, Aneka Tambang added 0.51 percent, Vale Indonesia improved 0.75 percent, Timah climbed 1.08 percent, Bumi Resources spiked 2.92 percent and Astra Agro Lestari and Indofood Suskes were unchanged.

-The lead from Wall Street offers little guidance as the major averages opened higher on Friday but faded as the day progressed, ending mixed and little changed.
+The lead from Wall Street offers little guidance as the major averages opened lower on Wednesday but recovered enough to finish mixed and little changed.

-The choppy trading on Wall Street came as traders seemed reluctant to make significant moves ahead of the Federal Reserve's highly anticipated monetary policy meeting this week.
+The decision to increase rates came as the Fed noted inflation remains elevated, while U.S. economic activity has been expanding at a moderate pace and job gains have been robust in recent months.

-With the Fed widely expected to raise interest rates by another 25 basis point, traders are likely to pay close attention to the accompanying statement for clues about the outlook for rates.
+In his post-meeting press conference Fed Chair Jerome Powell said it is possible the central bank could raise rates again in September or hold steady, noting the central bank plans to take a meeting by meeting approach.

-Oil futures settled higher on Friday, lifted by data showing a drop in U.S. crude inventories and recent announcements by Saudi Arabia and Russia about crude output reductions.
-West Texas Intermediate Crude oil futures for September rose $1.42 or 1.9 percent at 77.07 a barrel.
-WTI Crude futures gained 2.3 percent in the week.
+Crude oil prices fell Wednesday, weighed down by data showing a smaller than expected drop in U.S. crude inventories last week.
+West Texas Intermediate Crude oil futures for September fell $0.85 or 1.1 percent at $78.78 a barrel.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!